cng822/Image-Recognition-AI/README.md

 $ git clone https://github.com/UOA-CS302-2020/CS302-Python-2020-Group33.git
 $ cd CS302-Python-2020-Group33
 ```
-If downloading the code onto a local device, the project can be run on any Python compatible IDE.
-Only the main.py file needs
-to be run.
+If wanting to run the code through an IDE, ensure the IDE is Python compatible.
+Only the main.py file needs to be run.
 ## Results From Models Provided ##
 | Model Used | Accuracy Obtained |
 | ---------- | ----------------- |